sleberknight/http-client-java-testing-blog-code-2025/README.md

 This small project contains example code showing how to use the OkHttp MockWebServer in tests of HTTP client code.

+Note this is using the stable 4.x version of OkHttp and the `mockwebserver` artifact, not `mockwebserver3`.

 Here are descriptions of each class:

 * `User` is a simple model record class.